The Boxer's Omen: Plot

 Hung takes the name Baluo Kaidi and trains in arduous conditions.
 Eventually he is granted magical powers and ordained as a hunter of black magic.
 Baluo challenges the magician who killed Qing to a ritual duel; during it, he neutralizes the magician's various spells and brutally kills him.
 Baluo returns to Hong Kong and breaks one of the tenets of his monastic vows by having sex with his girlfriend.
 During Baluo's fight with Bu Bo, the remaining black magicians begin a series of rites to take revenge on the monk, eventually creating an undead warrior.
 One of the spells injures Qing (and thus Baluo) during the boxing match, disorienting Baluo and nearly allowing Bu Bo to win.
 Though Baluo overpowers Bo, he begins to see hellish visions.

 Baluo returns to Thailand to kill the remaining magicians, and he and his teacher extract an invulnerability-granting liquid from a plant in an abandoned temple.
 During the renewal of his vows, Baluo lies when asked if he has broken his vow of chastity, triggering a magical reaction and his expulsion from the temple.
 Baluo seeks help from Qing, who reveals that he will die shortly (killing Baluo in the process) unless he retrieves the ashes of one of Qing's past selves, venerated as a relic in Nepal.

-Baluo travels to Namor Buddhist Lamasery in Kathmandu (actually filmed at Swayambhunath), where he finds the relic guarded by a series of magical defenses.
+Baluo travels to Nador Buddhist Lamasery in Kathmandu (actually filmed at Swayambhunath), where he finds the relic guarded by a series of magical defenses.
 He consumes the invulnerability potion and surmounts the defenses when he is attacked by the undead warrior.
 Eventually, the ashes manifest their own power, killing first the undead warrior and then the remaining black magicians.
 When Balou takes the ashes, spider-stingers remove themselves from his eyes, and he finds himself back in the monastery in Thailand.
 Qing has healed himself and become an immortal being with iridescent crystal skin.
 As the monks move to honor Qing, Baluo quietly exits the temple.